swaxi/GEOL-QMAPS/README.md

 1. Select the plugin using the WAXI logo
 2. To clip all layers to surrent Canvas, select the Clip check box and define a new directory to contain all the layers
 3. And/or Define new User and their Description
+4. And/or select two existing project directories and a new one to store newly merged projects, with duplicates removed.
+An existing project must be open at the moment.
-4. Click on OK, new Clipped Project will be created and/or new user will be added to *User list.csv*
+5. Click on OK, new Clipped Project will be created and/or new user will be added to *User list.csv* and/or new merged project will be created

 ## Roadmap
 1) Add users, rock types, etc to csv lists